Why You Need to Experience Japantown on Your First Visit to San Francisco

 Bordered by Geary Boulevard and Fillmore, Laguna and Sutter streets, Japantown is a neighborhood comprised of just six square blocks that are packed to the brim with things to do, see, eat and drink.
 It's also the oldest of only three Japantowns remaining in the U.S., all of which are in California.
 If it's not on your itinerary, it should be.
 Here's why.

 Before 1906, San Francisco had two Japantowns (commonly referred to as Nihonmachi in Japanese), one near Chinatown and one south of Market Street in a neighborhood called South Park.
 Not until after the 1906 earthquake did Japanese residents move to its current location.
 By World War II, the neighborhood had become one of the largest populations of Japanese outside of Japan.
-However, that all changed in 1942 when President Franklin D. Roosevelt signed Executive Order 9066, which forced all Japanese by birth or descent, including Japanese Americans, out of the neighborhood and interned on the Pacific Coast outside of the city.
+However, that all changed in 1942 when President Franklin D. Roosevelt signed Executive Order 9066, which forced all Japanese by birth or descent, including Japanese Americans, out of the neighborhood and incarcerated on the Pacific Coast outside of the city.
 After the war, many chose not to return, shrinking the neighborhood in size to what it currently is today.

 Best Time to Visit